-a control member extending from a proximal actuator to the clip; and manipulated by handles 26 and 27.
+a control member extending from a proximal actuator to the clip; and

+Petitioner asserts that Nishioka also describes a control member for opening and closing the jaws.
+We find that Nishioka describes "proximal" actuator 30 which is a slider connected to control wires 40, 41 and manipulated by handles 26 and 27.
 Pet.
 20. See also Ex.
 1005 4:7-18, and Figs. 1 and 2.
 The handle of embodiment 2 is said to be similar to that of the optical biopsy forceps of Figure 1.
 Id.
 7:8-10.